oracle-livelabs/spatial-graph/spatial-ai/ev/import-notebooks/import-notebooks.md

        ![Import notebooks](images/select-notebooks.png)

 3. Verify all notebooks are imported.
-You can see the full notebook names in a tooltip by hovering over the name.
+If truncated, you can see the full notebook name in a tooltip by hovering your mouse over the notebook name.

        ![Verify notebooks](images/verify-notebooks.png)